Bigmannot23/lexvion/README.md

 ## 🚦 Audit Evidence Operator Guide (How to Prove This System Is Real)

 > 🗣️ *“Even though it’s above my head, lol — you’re a high-agency individual.
-Creating value.”*
+Creating value is key.”*
 > — **Erik Burgess**, LinkedIn

 **To validate the Lexvion Trust Center’s audit-by-default evidence pipeline:**